 Radicals from outside of Paris had been entering the city for months; from Marseille came armed Revolutionaries who introduced Parisians to “Le Marseille” — a quickly popular Revolutionary song that remains the French national anthem to this day.

-On the tenth of August, the insurrectionaries marched on the Tuilerie Palace, which had been fortified and was ready for a fight.
-Many National Guard units left their posts — partly because they had been poorly supplied for the defense, and on top of the fact that many were sympathizers to the Revolution — leaving only the Swiss guards to defend the valuable goods protected inside.
+On the tenth of August, the sans-culottes marched on the Tuilerie Palace, which had been fortified and was ready for a fight.
+Sulpice Huguenin, head of the sans-culottes in the Faubourg Saint-Antoine, was appointed provisional president of the Insurrectionary Commune.
+Many National Guard units left their posts — partly because they had been poorly supplied for the defense, and on top of the fact that many were sympathizers to the French Revolution — leaving only the Swiss guards to defend the valuable goods protected inside.